sfepy/sfepy/doc/developer_guide.rst

 How to Contribute
 -----------------

-Read this section, if you wish to contribute some work to the *SfePy* project.
+Read this section if you wish to contribute some work to the *SfePy* project.

 Below we describe

-#. where to report or find current problems and issues, plus suggestions of
+#. where to report or find current problems, issues, and suggestions of
-   some particular topics
+   particular topics for additional development
 #. what to do to apply changes/fixes
 #. what to do after you made your changes/fixes

 Reporting problems
 ^^^^^^^^^^^^^^^^^^

-*Reporting a bug is the first way how to contribute to an open source project*
+*Reporting a bug is the first way in which to contribute to an open source project*

-We use the site http://sfepy.org to provide a hub for the developers to post problems, ask questions, create wiki pages etc. The address is currently just an alias to the Google code site http://code.google.com/p/sfepy.
+We use the site http://sfepy.org to provide a hub for the developers to post problems, ask questions, create wiki pages, etc. The address is currently just an alias to the Google code site http://code.google.com/p/sfepy.

 When you encounter a problem, try searching that site first - an answer may already be posted in the `sfepy-devel
-<http://groups.google.com/group/sfepy-devel>`_ mailing list (where we suggest
+<http://groups.google.com/group/sfepy-devel>`_ mailing list (to which we
-you to subscribe...), or the problem might have been added to the `Issues
+suggest you subscribe...), or the problem might have been added to the `Issues
 <http://code.google.com/p/sfepy/issues/list>`_ web page.
+As is true in any open
+source project, doing your homework by searching for existing known problems greatly reduces the burden on the developers by eliminating duplicate issues.
-In case the problem is
-not there, create a new issue with proper labels for the issue type and priority, and/or ask us using the mailing list.
+If you find your problem already exists in the issue tracker, feel free to gather more information and append it to the issue.
+In case the problem is not there, create a new issue with proper labels for the issue type and priority, and/or ask us using the mailing list.

-**Note** A google account (e.g. gmail account) is needed to join the mailing list and post comments to issues.
+**Note** A google account (e.g., gmail account) is needed to join the mailing list and post comments to issues.
 It is, however, not needed to create a new issue.

-**Note** When reporting a problem, try to provide as much information as possible concerning the version of *SfePy*, the OS / Linux distribution, the versions of *Python*, *NumPy* and *SciPy* and other prerequisites.
+**Note** When reporting a problem, try to provide as much information as possible concerning the version of *SfePy*, the OS / Linux distribution, and the versions of *Python*, *NumPy* and *SciPy*, and other prerequisites.

-Our persisting all star issues include:
+Our persisting all star top priority issues include:

 * missing docstrings in many functions/classes/modules
 * incomplete documentation
 * lowering the barrier for new users

+  * e.g., through generation of additional tutorial material

 So if you are a new user, let us know, please, what difficulties you have with this documentation.
+We greatly welcome a variety of contributions not limited to code only.

 Making changes
 ^^^^^^^^^^^^^^